pdoehle/swc-notes/sql-ecol.md

 FROM surveys
 WHERE year = 2000 AND (month > 4 AND month < 10);
 ```

+- The view shows up in *Database Structure* like the tables do.

 - Now we can query and work with a subset of the data that we need for our project.

 ```sql